tugbadogan/opengl-horse-modelling/README.md

 * OpenGL 3.2 +

 ## Features
-* Horse can walk through keyboard command 'a'
+* Horse can walk through 'a' key
-* Horse can run through keyboard command 'b'
+* Horse can run through 'b' key
 * You can reach menu through middle button of the mouse.
 In this menu, you can select a bone to rotate.

 ## Screenshots